Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

 Now, here’s a critical nugget:

-When the smart money uses a support or resistance level to enter a major trading position, they always chop the position into smaller bits to reduce the number of folks on the other side of the trade.
+When the smart money uses a support or resistance level to enter a major trading position, they always chop the position into smaller bits to reduce the number of traders required on the other side of the trade.

 Yup, same as S&D zones.